 Now that that’s out of the way, let’s talk about what we did that day.

-Amelia, Kat and I had an early morning, though it wasn’t as early as Kat might have liked.
-Amelia and I slept in nearly every morning in China, and it looked like we’d be keeping that grand tradition alive in Japan.
+The Missus, Kat and I had an early morning, though it wasn’t as early as Kat might have liked.
+The Missus and I slept in nearly every morning in China, and it looked like we’d be keeping that grand tradition alive in Japan.
 Still, it wasn’t long before we found ourselves meandering through Osaka Station in search of the Shinkansen to Hiroshima.

 Now, the previous post about our arrival in Osaka had to cover a lot of ground, and I may have neglected one very important point: Osaka Station smells delicious.
 It’s fitting that the first thing that one detects when entering or leaving Japan’s culinary capital is the pleasing aroma of baked goods.
 Our noses quickly convinced us to grab a bite to eat before we left.